 Here are some of the steps that we can use to check and change the database collation property.

-Fix-1: Use the correct procedure name
+Fix-1: Use the Correct Procedure name

 As discussed, the simple solution to overcome this error is by using the exact procedure name.
 The example for this implementation is shown below.